-Three cups chicken (San Bei Ji) is so attractive because of its simplicity to prepare and concentrated flavor.
+Three cups chicken (San Bei Ji) 三杯鸡 is so attractive because of its simplicity to prepare and intense flavor.
 It is one famous Chinese dish that does not involve stir-frying– the principal cooking method used in many Chinese dishes.
 Traditionally it is served bubbling hot in an earthenware pot with steamed rice or rice congee.

-Three cups chicken originates from the province of Jiangxi in China.
+Three cups chicken is originated from the province of Jiangxi in China.
 Legend has it that it was created by Wen Tianxiang who was a scholar-general in the last years of the Southern Song Dynasty.
 He created the chicken dish by using only a cup each of rice wine, lard, and soy sauce, and hence the name ‘three cups’.
 Eventually, it was introduced to Taiwan and has become the de facto national dish of Taiwan.

 Three cups chicken is the perennial Taiwan favorite of all time.
 Lard has long been substituted with sesame oil with basil as the must-have ingredient.
-I have written about three cups chicken in my article about Malaysian Chinese recipes last year.
-I am revisiting this recipe and stick to the authentic way of preparing it in Taiwan, rather than the Malaysian version in my previous article.

 Unlike other Asian stir-fry dishes that rely on fiery heat to generate wok-hei for the complex flavor, three cups chicken is handled in a more subtle way with the perfect pairing of ingredients and slow stewing to imbue the flavor into every piece of the meat.
 The result is an aesthetically pleasant glossy finish and mouth-watering chicken which is a feast for all senses.